kubevious/cli/README.md

 ```

 ## ✍️ Writing Custom Rules
 Kubevious rules are expressed in a domain-specific language called [Kubik](https://github.com/kubevious/kubik).
 A great way to start writing your own rules is to learn from the [community-driven rules library](https://github.com/kubevious/rules-library).

+## ☎️ Support
+Need help writing custom rules or policies?
+Need help with integration into your CI/CD platforms?
+Or urgently need a new feature or bug fix?
+Reach out to us at [support@kubevious.io](mailto:support@kubevious.io)

 ## 💬 Slack
 Join the [Kubevious Slack workspace](https://kubevious.io/slack) to chat with Kubevious developers and users.
 This is a good place to learn about Kubevious, ask questions, and share your experiences.